JeffJassky/gaze-meditation/README.md

 Modern meditation apps are passive audio players. **Gaze** is an active participant in your relaxation.
 By using client-side computer vision, the application creates a "Bio-Feedback Loop":

-1. **Instruction:** The app guides you into a state (e.g., "Look at the center," "Relax your jaw").
+1. **Scene:** The app guides you into a state (e.g., "Look at the center," "Relax your jaw").
-2. **Verification:** The app uses the webcam to verify compliance using gaze detection and facial landmark tracking.
+2. **Verification:** The app uses the webcam to verify compliance using behavior tracking and facial landmark tracking.
 3. **Progression:** The script advances only when the physical state is achieved, deepening the immersion.

 ## ⚡ Features